RoboBrainz/robobrainz.github.com/posts/troubles-with-the-openbci-python-library-only-when-used-outside-of-the-demo-program/index.md

 .. author: phora
 -->

+**[EDIT]:** Since Monday (2015-04-20), we've been able to implement the bug fix that the OpenBCI developers have told us in the forum thread when we asked about why our program wouldn't write to a \*.tsv file even when the board was on.
+The reason why it wouldn't is that we forgot to do the [init sequence](http://openbci.com/index.php/forum/#/discussion/comment/2153) that the demo program included with the OpenBCI python library was doing before it ran any of the plugins.

 Unfortunately, the project seems to drift farther and farther away even though we're sure of the algorithms we will use to implement our robot.
 There's a [draft EEG waveform processor](https://github.com/RoboBrainz/OpenBCI_EEG_Classifier) that will most likely be using [a bandpass filter in SciPy](http://wiki.scipy.org/Cookbook/ButterworthBandpass) to reduce as much noise as possible from the outside by limiting the data to